Rebecca Harrell Tickell: Environmental activist and filmmaker

-Algae gasoline
+Algae fuel

-The Tickells drove the first car powered by a blend of algae gasoline across America.
+The Tickells drove the first car powered by a blend of algae fuel across America.
 The car was dubbed the "Algaeus" and got 150 miles per gallon because of its extended battery pack and plug.
 The gasoline engine was unmodified.
 "We really view it, not to sound grandiose, as an Apollo mission for algae and renewable fuel" Harrell Tickell told Scientific American.
 With their convoy of alternatively powered vehicles, they drove across the country educating people about different green energy solutions.